-But Winhoffer will be the first to tell you that she'd choose leg day over arm day any day.
-So when we had questions about the best moves to target your booty, we knew just who to call.
-Winhoffer paid us a visit at Byrdie HQ to show us three secret weapon moves for shaping, toning, and lifting your rear.
-Winhoffer not only inspired us with her effective, easy-to-follow moves, but with her infectious energy, as well (in between takes, she couldn't help but dance across our balcony to Top-40 tunes.)
-With Winhoffer, working out your butt is always a party.
+Trainer Nicole Winhoffer will be the first to tell you that she'd choose leg day over arm day any day.
+So when we had questions about the best moves to target your bum, we knew just who to call.
+Winhoffer visited us at Byrdie HQ to show us three secret weapon moves for shaping, toning, and lifting your rear.

-Looking to lift your booty?
-Here is your move.
-"This is really good to lift the top muscle of the butt called the medius," says Winhoffer.
+Looking to target the upper area of your bum?
+"This is really good to lift the top muscle of the butt called the [gluteus] medius," says Winhoffer.
 "That's the one that gives you the shelf you can rest your margarita on top of."
-Since this move requires side to side motion, it gives your obliques a great workout too.
+Since this move requires side to side motion, it gives your obliques a great workout, too.

 - Lift your left knee so it's parallel to the floor, and then kick your leg out to the side, straightening the knee.

-- Bend that knee back, and return it knee to center, dropping both arms.
+- Bend that knee back, and return it knee to center.

 - Repeat on the opposite side.
-Place your left hand about one foot to the side, then lift the opposite knee.
+Lift the opposite knee.
 Kick that leg out to straighten.
 Then bend that leg back, and return your knees to center.
-Repeat for 30 reps.
+Repeat for three sets of 30 reps.

 This comprehensive move challenges not only your backside but your legs and core as well.
-"The reason why we put our hands on our head is so that we rely just on the legs and butt to do the work," Winhoffer explains.
+"The reason why we put our hands out is so that we rely just on the legs and butt to do the work," Winhoffer explains.
 "We're not just using our arms for balance."

 - Start on your knees with your arms at your sides.
 Step your right leg to the side so that your toes face outward and your knee is rotated outward as well.
-As you do this, bring both hands to your head so that your elbows are bent.
+As you do this, bring both hands out in front of you or on your head.

-- Step your left foot to the side so that it mirrors the right in second position.
+- Step your left foot to the side so that it mirrors the right.

 - Keeping your hips level with your knees, place the right knee back on the ground.
-Bring your left knee to the ground, and meet the right in kneeling stance.
+Bring your left knee to the ground, and meet the right in a kneeling stance.
 Drop your arms and repeat.
-Do so for 30 reps!
+Do so for three sets of 30 reps.

-When it comes to butts, we're all going for that perfectly round shape, right?
+When it comes to butts, we're all going for that perfectly round shape.
 That's what this move is for.
 "This hits the butt at all angles because our asses are circles," says Winhoffer.
 "You can't just do one movement and hit one part of the circle; the circle is a sphere."
 This "beetle" focuses on the smaller muscles of the butt at all angles, which we don't naturally target in everyday life.
-"So we have to do a little deeper work to make sure our butt is lifted, round, and soft," she says.

 - Start on all fours.
 Take your right leg and bend it to hip level.
 As you do that, place your arms slightly to the left to counteract your right knee as it lifts off the floor.